Adventure in the Galapagos!December 2–13, 2018

 Trip at a Glance

-- You would need to arrive in mainland Ecuador on December 2nd to catch a flight the next morning to the islands.
+- You would need to arrive in mainland Ecuador on December 2nd to catch a flight the next morning to the islands, where the trip officially starts on December 3rd.

 - Accompanied by BJ & Lauren, owners of RetreaTours